Repairing an Old Home’s Brick Foundation

 The Mortar Is Missing, Cracking, or Crumbling.

 If the bricks are intact, but the mortar is failing, a repair may involve removing and replacing the damaged mortar.
-Referred to as “tuck-pointing,” this process is best left to a foundation expert
+Referred to as “tuck-pointing,” this process is best left to a foundation expert for consistent results.

 The Bricks Always Appear Wet & Are Deteriorating Due to Excessive Moisture.